Premier League does not yet have ‘green light’, minister warns | Malay Mail

 Despite extensive contingency planning, Secretary of State for Digital, Culture, Media and Sport Oliver Dowden warned the Premier League was yet to get the go-ahead, with testing and player welfare major hurdles.

-“They’ve not been given the green light,” Dowden told BBC Radio today.
+“They’ve not been given the green light,” Dowden told BBC Radio on Friday.

 “If we can get a plan that works then I’d like us to be able to go ahead with it because I think it would be good for the nation, it would be good for football as a whole.